Split-level home

 A split-level home (sometimes called a tri-level home) is a style of house in which the floor levels are staggered.
 There are typically two short sets of stairs, one running upward to a bedroom level, and one going downward toward a basement area.

 History

-The style gained popularity in North America during the mid-20th century, as the suburbs expanded, beginning in the years after World War II, and has remained a popular housing style from the 1950s onward.
+The style gained popularity in North America during the mid-20th century, as the suburbs expanded, beginning in the years after the second World War, and has remained a popular housing style from the 1950s onward.